thierryc/SketchAPI/_actions/ExportSlices.md

 ---
 title: ExportSlices
 documented: true
-summary: Triggered whenever the user exports some artboards, layers or slices.
+summary: User exports some artboards, layers or slices.
 ---

-{{page.summary}}
+The `ExportSlices` action is triggered when the user exports some Artboards, Layers or Slices.

 ## Action Context